rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

 ### `ServiceAccounts` and `SecurityContextConstraints`

-KMM creates privileged workload to load the kernel modules on nodes.
-That workload needs `ServiceAccounts` able to use the `privileged` `SecurityContextConstraint` (SCC).
+[Pod Security admission](https://docs.openshift.com/container-platform/4.12/authentication/understanding-and-managing-pod-security-admission.html) and `SecurityContextConstraints` (SCCs) restrict privileged workload in most namespaces by default;
+namespaces that are part of the [cluster payload](https://docs.openshift.com/container-platform/4.12/authentication/understanding-and-managing-pod-security-admission.html#security-context-constraints-psa-opting_understanding-and-managing-pod-security-admission) are an exception to that rule.
+In namespaces where Pod Security admission and SCC synchronization are enabled, the KMM workload needs to be manually allowed through RBAC.
+This is done by configuring a ServiceAccount that is allowed to use the `privileged` SCC in the `Module`.

-The authorization model for that workload depends on the `Module`'s namespace, as well as its spec:
+The authorization model depends on the `Module`'s namespace, as well as its spec:
 - if the `.spec.moduleLoader.serviceAccountName` or `.spec.devicePlugin.serviceAccountName` fields are set, they are always used;
 - if those fields are not set, then: